cambiatus/grant-framework/applications/cambiatus.md

 To achieve this we propose the following steps:

-Provide structure for adding context/metadata to an user participation in a community.
+- Provide structure for adding context/metadata to an user participation in a community.
 Roles will provide this, allowing users to earn or receive roles based on their history / reputation, on and off chain.
-Some of those achievements will provide them with permissions, effectively allowing them to "work their way" into more responsibilities and permissions on a community.
+- Some of those achievements will provide them with permissions, effectively allowing them to "work their way" into more responsibilities and permissions on a community.
 This will be provided by permissions.
 This means certain eosio actions will only be processed by people of certain roles within the community that have the appropriate permission.
-After having this basic contextualization, we will create tools for decision making inside a community.
+- After having this basic contextualization, we will create tools for decision making inside a community.
 This will allow users to vote and multisig with their votes and roles.
-From here, we will have to define what our communities need the most.
+- From here, we will have to define what our communities need the most.
 Some ideas are a more refined voting system with weighted voting based on roles, exploring external reputation systems like POAPs, creating User Journeys to allow communities to promote internal learning and capacitation.

 For this grant we intend to start walking that path, building steps 1 and 2.

-Ecosystem Fit
+### Ecosystem Fit
-Help us locate your project in the EOSIO landscape and what problems it tries to solve by answering each of these questions:

-Where and how does your project fit into the ecosystem?
+- Where and how does your project fit into the ecosystem?
 We are a software that helps communities create their own tokens and have a set of DAO tooling for that.
 Our focus is to onboard users with no blockchain knowledge or familiarity to use it.
 Communities can create their own complementary currencies and use it to help them connect, trade and save their other fiat/crypto money for other interactions.
 We are open source and a participant in the EOS ecosystem since 2019.
 We run our own EOSIO private network with the help of EOS Rio block producer as our tech partners.
 Long time learners and teachers of the ecosystem (our team facilitated 3 EOS hackathons and many meetups in Brazil since 2018).
 In 2022 we got the first financial support from the EOS Community via Pomelo, when we reached the top 10 projects with the roles and permissions feature, base work for what we are talking about on this grant.

-Who is your target audience?
+- Who is your target audience?
 The whole EOSIO/ Antelope compatible ecosystem (Wax, Ultra, Telos, etc), Our 8 communities in production, its leadership teams and their 9k+ users from Costa Rica, Brazil and Ethiopia, Dapp developers trying to add a comprehensive permission tool to their smart contracts, DAOs facing the limitations of a simple holder whale taking important decisions, Users with little to no blockchain experience

-What need(s) does your project meet?
+- What need(s) does your project meet?
-Decentralization: using Roles & Permissions, community leaders will be able to assign roles and permissions to other people involved in community leadership and by doing so, taking the decision/task away from just one person.
+  - **Decentralization:** using Roles & Permissions, community leaders will be able to assign roles and permissions to other people involved in community leadership and by doing so, taking the decision/task away from just one person.
-Decentralized governance: allowing decision-making to be inclusive and collaborative, in a scenario where people can exercise their voting power based on their history of living in the community, instead of having their voting power stipulated only by the number of tokens you own.
+  - **Decentralized governance:** allowing decision-making to be inclusive and collaborative, in a scenario where people can exercise their voting power based on their history of living in the community, instead of having their voting power stipulated only by the number of tokens you own.
 New leaderships can emerge as time progresses.
-Education: Expanding access to the community based on learning: as a user learns, commits and collaborates with the community, they earn more access.
+  - **Education:** Expanding access to the community based on learning: as a user learns, commits and collaborates with the community, they earn more access.
 This also helps to avoid trolls or fake Sybyl accounts, as it takes time to be able to participate fully.
-Engagement: As the person learns, interacts and contributes to the growth of the community, they are recognized, gaining Roles & Permissions that reflect their good engagement within the community.
+  - **Engagement:** As the person learns, interacts and contributes to the growth of the community, they are recognized, gaining Roles & Permissions that reflect their good engagement within the community.

-Similar projects
+### Similar projects
 Hypha is a similar product within the EOSIO ecosystem.
 They're an organization-in-a-box solution and we believe they’re better suited for communities that already have a deeper blockchain knowledge and know what a DAO is, how to use a DAO toolkit, and most of their features are thought for advanced users.

 Hypha looks like a high-end application, with many different features, that requires a broader / deeper knowledge to use.
 We’d love to see both projects coexisting, learning and collaborating in the EOS ecosystem.
 Since both projects are open source, it will be great to see how both projects unfold.
 Cambiatus focuses on ease of use, and being an entryway for many people, enabling them to further their interactions with the broader EOSIO community and projects.

 From other blockchains and ecosystems we find another set of tools that may look similar:
-Aragon
+- Aragon
-Colony
+- Colony
-DAOStack
+- DAOStack
-1HiveDAO
+- 1HiveDAO
-DAOHaus
+- DAOHaus
-Socialstack
+- Socialstack
-Closer.earth
+- Closer.earth

-Team
+## Team

-Team members
+### Team members
-Co-founders: Karla Córdoba-Brenes, Ranulfo Paiva Sobrinho;
+- Co-founders: Karla Córdoba-Brenes, Ranulfo Paiva Sobrinho;
-Community Building Team: Luiz Hadad, Criscia Cesconetto, Luisa Calixto;
+- Community Building Team: Luiz Hadad, Criscia Cesconetto, Luisa Calixto;
-Developers Team: Julien Lucca, Henrique Buss, Matheus Buss;
+- Developers Team: Julien Lucca, Henrique Buss, Matheus Buss;
-UI/UX Team: Juliana Ramos, Rafa Chadud;
+- UI/UX Team: Juliana Ramos, Rafa Chadud;
-Data Science: Helton Ramos.
+- Data Science: Helton Ramos.

-Team Leaders:
+### Team Leaders:
-Community Building Team Leader: Luiz Hadad;
+- Community Building Team Leader: Luiz Hadad;
-Developers Team Leader: Julien Lucca;
+- Developers Team Leader: Julien Lucca;
-UI/UX Team Leader: Juliana Ramos
+- UI/UX Team Leader: Juliana Ramos

-Legal Structure
+### Legal Structure
 Registered Legal Entity: Cambiatus OPC
 Registered Address: PO Box 2510, Grand Cayman KY1-1104, Cayman Islands

-Team Experience
+### Team Experience
 Our team has been building on EOSIO for 4 years now.
 We've done our pilot in a community in Costa Rica.
 We've been part of every major announcement since before Block.one released version 1.0.
 Since then we've deployed and maintained our own private network, developed several features into our app, including smart contract, backend, infrastructure, wallet integrations, frontend and finally our own wallet inside our app.

 Although we are like projects like Hypha, Cambiatus is different because the initial focus is on social currencies and financial resiliency to foster planetary regeneration.
 Our partner communities are located in Latin America and Africa.
 We’ve had many learnings along this way, starting from simple things like choosing to develop a mobile-first webApp because many of our members didn’t have enough memory space in their smartphones to download an app, access to a PC/laptop or have a slow and unreliable internet connection.